Pacetown, Missouri

 Unincorporated community in Missouri, U.S.

 Pacetown is an unincorporated community in Cedar County, in the U.S. state of Missouri.

 The community derives its name from Ike Pace, a local merchant.

+The only thing remaining of Pacetown is 1 homestead at the intersection.

+Location

+Located south of El Dorado Springs.
+From the junction of US route 54, and Missouri highway 32, drive south on Highway 32 for 7.6 miles then turn south on 421 Rd.
+1 mile down this road is where Pacetown is located.